Xunnamius/eslint-plugin-import/docs/rules/order.md

 This changes how `pathGroups[].position` affects grouping.
 The property is most useful when `newlines-between` is set to `always` and at least 1 `pathGroups` entry has a `position` property set.

-By default, in the context of a particular `pathGroup` entry, when setting `position`, a new "group" will silently be created.
-That is, even if the `group` is specified, a newline will still separate imports that match that `pattern` with the rest of the group (assuming `newlines-between` is `always`).
+By default, in the context of a particular `pathGroups` entry, when setting `position`, a new "group" will silently be created.
+That is, even if the group is specified in `groups`, a newline will still separate imports that match that `pattern` with the rest of the group (assuming `newlines-between` is `always`).
 This is undesirable if your intentions are to use `position` to position _within_ the group (and not create a new one).
 Override this behavior by setting `distinctGroup` to `false`; this will keep imports within the same group as intended.

 Note that currently, `distinctGroup` defaults to `true`.
 However, in a later update, the default will change to `false`